 Topics include functions, their properties, graphs of equations and functions, logarithmic and exponential functions, sequences and series.
 Applications are drawn from issues of finance and economics.
-Available only in the Dual Enrollment program.

 MTH 140 - Calculus I

 Focuses on the topics of functions, limits, continuity, the process of taking derivatives, and the application of derivatives such as related rates, curve sketching, and optimization problems.
 Antiderivatives and the process of integration are introduced.
 Available only in the Dual Enrollment program.